Andrey Yuryevich Tatarinov: Biography

 In 2007 participated in the "Russian Club".

 In 2007–2008 — deputy head of the Federal Youth election headquarters of "United Russia", who worked for the election of deputies of the State Duma and the Russian President.

 In 2008, after the Georgian-Ossetian conflict in August 2008 — the organizer of the information campaign "I am telling the truth about Tskhinvali".

 In 2008–2009 — the organizer of the campaign Young Guard "Our money to our people" against illegal immigration.
 Protest began after the announcement of the planned increase in FMS quotas for foreign labor in Russia.
 1 November 2008, Young Guard pickets passed in front of the FMS and offices of a number of construction companies.
 The representatives of DPNI tried to join to action, but their appearance is called provocation.
-December 4, Vladimir Putin stated the need reduce the allowance twice and 5 December gave appropriate instructions to FMS.
+4 December, Vladimir Putin stated the need reduce the allowance twice and 5 December gave appropriate instructions to FMS.
 Tatarinov called it one of the victories of Young Guard.
-December 8 FMS picketing resumed under the slogan "FMS, do not brake!".
-On December 8, International Migrants Day Young Guard held sticker-campaign "Every second - go home" and announced the creation of joint raids with FMS.
-January 19, 2009, in Moscow at the Kazan station Young Guards met trains from Central Asia with posters "Work legally!" and "Illegal - the thief".
+8 December FMS picketing resumed under the slogan "FMS, do not brake!".
+On 8 December, International Migrants Day Young Guard held sticker-campaign "Every second - go home" and announced the creation of joint raids with FMS.
+19 January 2009, in Moscow at the Kazan station Young Guards met trains from Central Asia with posters "Work legally!" and "Illegal - the thief".
 The activists of Young Guard have been threw eggs and ink bubbles by activists of "Autonomous Action".

 Tatarinov repeatedly opposed gay parades.
 In 2008, the portal gayrussia.eu led collection of his quotations, that are in the opinion of the editorial board, are homophobic.

 In 2009–2010 — the organizer of the project "My Story" (in defense of historical memory, against historical revisionism).
 The first meeting of the project occurred on 22 June 2009, the Day of Memory and Mourning in Moscow.
 Later during the year repeatedly held action at the embassies of Ukraine, Latvia, Estonia and Poland.

 On 17 November 2009, he organized a protest against the demolition of the wall in memory of Viktor Tsoi on Old Arbat Street, which planned by Moscow Central Administrative Okrug Prefecture.
 After the action the city authorities refused his plan.

 From 2010 to 2012 - Member of the Public Chamber of the third composition.
 Was a member of several committees: on the development of civil society (with decisive vote) on International Relations and Freedom of conscience, on Regional Development and Local Government (in an advisory capacity).
 Entered into an inter-commission working group on child and youth policy.

 Was part of a group of observers during the second round of Ukrainian presidential election in February 2010.

-In February 2010, in Chisinau at the Russian Diaspora "round table" in Moldova, dedicated to the problems of historical falsifications, opposed the creation of the country's special commission of inquiry and evaluation of the crimes of totalitarian communist regime.
+In February 2010, in Chișinău at the Russian Diaspora "round table" in Moldova, dedicated to the problems of historical falsifications, opposed the creation of the country's special commission of inquiry and evaluation of the crimes of totalitarian communist regime.